broadinstitute/gnomad_qc/gnomad_qc/v2/README.md

 **annotations/**
 * `generate_qc_annotations.py` — compute and collate all variant- and allele-level annotations used for variant QC, including VEP; allele type; variant type; call stats (AC, AN, AF, homozygote count) for high-quality, release, and all samples; histograms of GQ, DP, and AB  metric distributions; and trio statistics (Mendelian errors and transmission disequilibrium test results)
 * `generate_frequency_data.py` — compute frequencies of variants in gnomAD for various sample groupings (e.g., ancestry, sex, and subpopulation) and for downsampled sets; add filtering allele frequency annotations for ancestry sample groupings
+* `generate_ld_data.py` - generate an linkage disequilibrium (LD) pruned set of variants using Hail's [ld_prune](https://hail.is/docs/0.2/methods/genetics.html#hail.methods.ld_prune) method; calculate LD matrices by population using Hail's [ld_matrix](https://hail.is/docs/0.2/methods/genetics.html#hail.methods.ld_matrix) method; calculate LD scores for each population from the LD matrices; calculate cross-pop LD scores from the LD matricies; compute LD between SNVs and SVs

 **variant_qc/**
 * `correct_fafs.py` — temporary fix to address 2.1 bug; filter allele frequency annotations so that populations in which AC=1 have filtering allele frequencies set to 0
+* `make_var_annot_hists.py` — aggregate background distributions of specified variant QC metrics into histograms; first-pass run determines minimum and maximum values per metric; second-pass run aggregates QUAL metrics binned by allele frequency and aggregates other metrics over manually set bins/ranges, writes results out to json files (primarily for browser loading purposes)
 * `prepare_data_release.py` — combine frequency, filtering alelle frequency, variant QC, VEP, dbSNP, and variant QC metric histogram annotations into unified table; add frequency annotations for each sample subset (e.g., controls, non-neuro, non-cancer, non-TOPMED); select and reformat release annotations for VCF export; create VCF header text; perform sanity check on release annotations
-* `make_var_annot_hists.py` — aggregate background distributions of specified variant QC metrics into histograms; first-pass run determines minimum and maximum values per metric; second-pass run aggregates QUAL metrics binned by allele frequency and aggregates other metrics over manually set bins/ranges, writes results out to json files (primarily for browser loading purposes)
+* `exomes_genomes_coverage.py` needs a description and probably should be moved as well.
+It looks like it primarily creates coverage files for the flagship LOF paper, but maybe we also used these for the browser?

+### Others
+**load_data/**
+* `import_exomes_vcf_on_prem.py` - kept only for archival purposes.
+It has no practical utility and is outdated

+**variant_qc/**
+* `select_qc_set.py` - kept only for archival purposes.
+This script was used for a one-off analysis to assess variant QC, but isn't used as part of gnomAD production
+* `variant_qc_plots.py` - helper functions to create Bokeh plots for assessment of variant QC results in a Jupyter notebook